ghost-coin/ghost-legacy/CONTRIBUTING.md

-Contributing to Particl Core
+Contributing to Ghost Core
 ============================

-The Particl project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Ghost project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.